nus-cs2103-AY2021S1/tp/docs/team/caitlinjee.md

 * **Enhancements to existing features**:
   * Added support for tags in recipes (Pull requests [\#85](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/85))
-    * Justification: This feature, which is refactored from the existing tag feature in Address Book 3, allows users to easily tag their favourite recipes, in order to easily filter by them later.
+    * Justification: This feature, which is refactored from the existing tag feature in Address Book 3, allows users to easily tag their favourite recipes to easily filter by them.
   * Added the ability to search for a recipe in the recipe list by its ingredients or tags, in addition to name.
 (Pull requests [\#109](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/109))
-    * Justification: This feature improves upon the original `find` feature that was originally in AddressBook Level 3, and later implemented in Wishful Shrinking, as it now allows users to search for recipes not only by name, but also by the ingredients it contains, which is essential in recipes, and tags, which are helpful for the user to filter their recipes.
+    * Justification: This feature improves on the original `find` feature in AddressBook Level 3 as it now allows users to search for recipes not only by name, but also by ingredients and tags, making it easier for them to filter their recipes.
   * Wrote additional tests for existing features to increase test coverage from 63.5% to 67.5% (Pull requests [\#246](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/246))

 * **Documentation**: